 An amazing day trip is to go to Kappalady lagoon and to do a downwinder to Kalpitiya lagoon.

 Winter season: Middle November – February: (NW 15-20 knots) The wind starts blowing at midday).
 Steady wind.

-Summer season: Middle May- Middle October: (NE 18-25 knots) really gusty wind in Kalpitiya blowing all day long.
+Summer season: Middle May- Middle October.
+Best month June-July.
+(SE/S 18-25 knots) Gusty wind in Kalpitiya blowing all day long.
 Mannar and Kapalady have steadier wind conditions in summer time.
 Try to avoid coming to Sri Lanka around full moon because most of the times the wind drops.

-Summer: leggins and rush vest to prevent you from the sun.
+Summer: leggins and rush vest to prevent you from the sun, seagrass and harmless jelyfish.

 At Donkey Point (20 min south from Kalpitiya Lagoon) you will find nice waves.

-From Kappalady lagoon you can kite staight into the ocean.
-And from Kalpitiya lagoon you can kite/ walk thought the sand and enjoy the waves.
+From Kalpitiya and Kapalady lagoon you can kite/ walk thought the sand and enjoy the waves in the ocean.

 Small tides, there is always water in the lagoons.

 There are a lot of different shells everywhere so it’s better if you wear wetsut shoes.
 There are some harmless jellyfishs and see grass that can be a little bit ichy so I recommend to wear leggings and rush vest and also it will prevent you from getting sun burn.

 It’s free to kite every where in Sri Lanka.
 If you are staying in a kitesurfing resort you could use their kitesurfing huts and the service of their rescue boats at the lagoons.